YujiSODE/testingFtU/README.md

 * "Output as email" button; it saves the test results by "Run" button as email to given address.

 ###[Test with bootstrap method]
+* "Sample": sample input (available data is csv formatted numerical array).
+* "Resampling from": sample input to be resampled in bootstrap method (available data is csv formatted numerical array).
 *

 ##Library list